 John MAGUIRE, of Mullalougher (probably Junior), attended Vestry meetings at the Parish Church of Killoughter (Church of Ireland), Diocese of Kilmore, from March 1813 until July 1824, and was appointed one of the two Church Wardens for the ensuing year at a vestry meeting on Easter Monday, 7 April 1817, signing Vestry minutes as Warden for meetings on 10 April 1817, 14 June 1817 and 23 March 1818; also named in Vestry records were Matthew MAGUIRE (May 1815 and April 1824), as were Thomas BUCK (1813-1820), Daniel BUCK (1814-1820) [their great-grandmother was Martha BUCK - see above - and their mother was Martha MAGUIRE, a first cousin of John MAGUIRE Junior - see below]; further, Robert MAGUIRE (no known relation) was named as curate of the Parish from July 1821 until 31 March 1823 (when he had been succeeded as Curate by James GUMLEY).

-John and Matthew MAGUIRE, both of Mullalougher, Redhills, County Cavan, and probably Methodists, on 5 December 1823, both then over 23 and of the yeomanry, petitioned the Colonial Office for assistance to emigrate to Carleton County, Canada West (later Ontario), perhaps to join relations already there - see Bruce S. ELLIOTT's "Irish Immigrants in the Canadas: a new approach," page 327, in a footnote to text on page 125.
-See Canada section at [#] below.]
+John and Matthew MAGUIRE, both of Mullalougher, Redhills, County Cavan, and probably Methodists, both over 23 and both of the yeomanry, made a petition dated 5 December 1823 to the Colonial Office for assistance to emigrate to Carleton County, Canada west (later Ontario), perhaps to join relations already there [see Bruce S. ELLIOTT's "Irish Immigrants in the Canadas: a new approach," page 327, in a foot-note to text on page 125.
+See also Canada section at [#] below.]

 4. Martha MAGUIRE, born in 1735; died in 1822; married in the Diocese of Kilmore and Ardagh, 1767, Samuel MARTIN, of Tullyvin, County Cavan; he may have been buried at Saint Peter's (C.of I.,), Dublin, 12 July 1813, aged 75; issue unknown, but possibly including(?
 Thomas MARTIN, of Sandymount, County Dublin, the father of Joseph MARTIN, who married at Saint John's (C.of I.), Dublin, 12 September 1849, Elizabeth PHAIR, a daughter of John PHAIR of 48 Fleet Street, Dublin, and a sister of Letitia PHAIR, the wife of Nathaniel COLGAN; ? a Dr MARTIN was Tutor to Robert MAGUIRE, son of Thomas MAGUIRE and Lucinda KENNY, on his admission to Trinity Colle Thomas was living in Ballyhaise in 1759, when he had possession of a book entitled "Friendship in Death; in Twenty-one letters from the Dead to the Living," by Mrs Elizabeth ROWE (1674-1719), published in Dublin in 1752; on the title page, he inscribed - "Thomas MAGUIRE, Ballyhays, county Cavan, 1759"; this title page, probably removed from the book, was later one of a number (including those of Lord KEANE, Sir William PIGOTT, James GREY and Charles KELLY, the last two married to PIGOTT sisters of William's son-in-law John PIGOTT), and with a Book-plate of his son (our William) attached to it, which came into the possession of Bertha SMITH of Saint Bees, and detailed in an item submitted by her and published in Notes and Queries, 6th Series, Volume II, 1880, page 28.